Canva vs. Photoshop: Which Graphic Design Software Is Best For Your Needs?

 What Is Canva?

-Canva is an Australian-based graphic design platform that helps users create social media graphics, professional-looking presentations, posters, documents, banners, business cards, and other visual content.
+Canva is an Australian-based graphic design platform that helps users create social media posts, graphics, professional-looking presentations, posters, documents, banners, business cards, and other visual content.
 We've got a full review about Canva here!

 - Lower learning curve than Photoshop